janstary/manpages/README.md

 ### MacOS

-* is the macport of mandoc current enough?
 * how well does it format the base manpages `-Wfatal -Werror -Tlint`
 * can we completely replace the system `man(1)`?